DFE-Digital/sts-plan-technology-for-your-school/tests/Dfe.PlanTech.Web.E2ETests/cypress/e2e/dynamic-page-validator/dynamic-page-validator-readme.md

 - [ ] Clear section status before each run

 #### Integrate with CI/CD Pipeline

-_Note: Out of scope of the current user story for this work_

 - [ ] Export Contentful content automatically
 - [ ] Run E2E test based off the exported data as part of our CI/CD workflow